 As the Group's hospitality division utilises, and is increasingly dependent on, the efficient and uninterrupted operations of its computer systems, software and telecommunications networks, access to the internet, as well as the systems and services of other third parties (collectively the "I.T.
 Systems"), its activities may be susceptible to a failure, disruption or other interruption in its I.T.
 Systems.
 Such event may arise as a result of various factors that may be out of the Group's control as a result of (without limitation) natural disasters, electricity outages and, or technical malfunctions which could be malicious, due to negligence or force majeure (including, but not limited to, the risks of cyber-attacks such as malware attacks, ransomware, phishing, hacking, or any other form or type of cyber-attack, data theft or other unauthorised use of data, errors).
 In addition, service level agreements and disaster recovery plans intended to ensure continuity and stability of these systems may not necessarily prove sufficient to avoid disruption to the Group's business.
 If such failure, disruption or other interruption, even temporary, were to occur, the activities of the Group could be interrupted for the period of time for which such event subsists, which lack of access could adversely affect the Group's online reservation systems and its ability to deal with its stakeholders in a timely, proper and effective manner.
-Disruptions of this nature could adversely affect the Group's hospitality division has expanded its e-commerce and e-marketing capabilities, with the result that this business segment is increasingly reliant on the proper functioning of its I.T.
+Disruptions of this nature could adversely affect the Group's relations with suppliers, customers and other stakeholders, the results of its operations and its financial condition.
+In particular, the Group's hospitality division has expanded its e-commerce and e-marketing capabilities, with the result that this business segment is increasingly reliant on the proper functioning of its I.T.
 Systems.